Points of interest in a call

 We consider both the absolute and relative prevalence of a term, and only highlight terms that pass a threshold based on our formula.
 For example:

 1. People rarely use the term "at the end of the day".
 If someone uses it twice as often as other people, it would hardly be noticeable.
-However, if someone uses it 10 times more than other people, it would be noticed, and we'll mark it as filler word in a call.
+However, if someone uses it 10 times more than other people, it would be noticed, and we'll mark it as a filler word in a call.

 2. People often use "like" as a filler word.
 If someone uses it twice as often as other people, it will be very noticeable.